BPL-v2/tools/README.md

 2. Extract the zip file for your platform
 3. Run the tool: `./bpl-tools` (Linux/macOS) or `bpl-tools.exe` (Windows)

-**Note:** No setup required!
-The application will automatically prompt you for any missing environment variables when you try to use a feature that requires them, and it will save your inputs to the `.env` file for future use.

 ### Interactive Menu

 The tool provides an easy-to-use interactive menu: